marcellabongiolo/Marcellabongiolo/README.md

 Some of the projects in this profile include:

-- 🧠 **Algorithms & Logic Lab** — algorithms and programming fundamentals with Python
 - 🏛️ **Software Architecture Lab** — layered architecture, separation of responsibilities and dependency injection
 - ☁️ **Distributed Cache Lab** — LRU cache implementation and testing
 - 🚀 **Aerospace Math Lab** — numerical simulations and aerospace calculations